University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 3. Summarise the main findings from your mlst analysis **[8 marks]**.
 Make sure you include the following information:
-Report the resulting MLST Sequence Type (ST) for each isolate.

     - a.
 How many MLST STs are present?
     - b.
 What are the MLST STs present?
     - c.
 How many samples belong to each MLST ST?